 - Focus on lowering the biggest three expenses: housing, food and transportation.
 This may involve making big changes such as moving or selling a car.

-- Take on a side hustle such as baby-sitting, pet-sitting or consulting.
+- Take on a side hustle like babysitting, pet-sitting or consulting.

 Seeing your high credit card balance may make you want to run for the hills, but ignoring your debt isn’t a good move.
-It could lead to late payments, default and more, leaving you with a damaged credit score and in worse shape than before.
+It could lead to late payments, default and more, leaving you with damaged credit scores and in worse shape than before.

 - How much do you owe?